2002Bishwajeet/rn-auth-ui/README.md

    EXPO_PUBLIC_PLATFORM=your_app_bundle_id
    EXPO_PUBLIC_REDIRECT_URL=your_appwrite_redirect_url
    ```

+> You will find the Redirect URL in your cloud function under the `Domain` tab.
+Paste the URL in the `EXPO_PUBLIC_REDIRECT_URL` field.

 3. Ensure you change the app name , app slug and bundle identifier in the `app.json` file.